 Optimum Small-Mid Cap Growth Fund seeks long-term growth of capital.

-Under normal circumstances, the Fund invests at least 80% of its net assets (plus borrowings for investment purposes) in securities of small- and mid-market capitalization companies (80% policy).
+Under normal circumstances, the Fund invests at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in securities of small- and mid-market capitalization companies (80% policy).
 This policy may be changed only upon 60 days' prior notice to shareholders.
 For purposes of this Fund, small-market capitalization companies are those companies whose market capitalization is similar to the market capitalization of companies in the Russell 2000® Growth Index, and mid-market capitalization companies are those companies whose market capitalization is similar to the market capitalization of companies in the Russell Midcap® Growth Index.
-As of June 28, 2013, the Russell 2000 Growth Index had a market capitalization range between $35.8 million and $5.8 billion, and the Russell Midcap Growth Index had a market capitalization range between $526.2 million and $31.1 billion.
+As of June 30, 2015, the Russell 2000 Growth Index had a market capitalization range between $64.4 million and $4.7 billion, and the Russell Midcap Growth Index had a market capitalization range between $1.8 billion and $28.1 billion.
 The market capitalization range for these Indices will change on a periodic basis.
 A company's market capitalization is based on its current market capitalization or its market capitalization at the time of the Fund's investment.
-Companies whose market capitalization no longer meets the respective definition above after purchase continue to be considered either small- or mid-capitalization companies, as applicable, for purposes of this 80% policy.
+Companies whose market capitalization no longer meets the respective definition above after purchase continue to be considered either small- or mid-market-capitalization companies, as applicable, for purposes of this 80% policy.

 In managing its portion of the Fund's assets, Wellington Management seeks to invest in stocks of rapidly growing companies, adding value through bottom-up, fundamental security selection decisions.
 The investment process consists of three phases: defining a universe, selecting individual stocks, and executing a portfolio strategy.
 Throughout this process, Wellington Management identifies both emerging and re-emerging growth companies.
 They generally look for companies that exhibit some or all of the following fundamental characteristics: sustainable revenue growth, superior market position, positive financial trends, and high quality management.
 A stock is purchased when it is considered to be undervalued relative to their fundamental outlook for the company.
 This valuation methodology focuses on a number of metrics, including absolute and relative forward price-to-earnings multiples, enterprise value/earnings before interest, taxes, depreciation and amortization (EBITDA), price-to-sales ratios, and the present value of future cash flows.
 The most compelling purchase candidates look attractive through several of these valuation metrics.

 In response to market, economic, political, or other conditions, a sub-advisor may temporarily use a different investment strategy for defensive purposes.
 If a sub-advisor does so, different factors could affect the Fund's performance and the Fund may not achieve its investment objective.
-The Fund's investment objective is nonfundamental and may be changed without shareholder approval.
-However, the Fund's Board of Trustees must approve any changes to nonfundamental investment objectives, and the Fund will notify shareholders at least 60 days prior to a material change in the Fund's objective.
+The Fund's investment objective is nonfundamental and can be changed without shareholder approval.
+However, the Fund's Board of Trustees must approve any changes to nonfundamental investment objectives, and the Fund's shareholders would be given at least 60 days' notice prior to any such change.